Red Flag Alert’s B2B Prospector tool allows sales and marketing teams to find companies that perfectly fit their ideal customer profile.

 How to Sell B2B Prospector Internally

 Seeing an idea brought to fruition is a long road.
-It needs to be accepted by key decision-makers, planned and then executed.
+It needs to be accepted by key decision-makers, planned and then executed with the right marketing message.

 Simply emailing your idea to your boss isn’t enough.
 You need to build enthusiasm for your idea with the right people.